kheller18/data-structures-algorithms/questions/algorithm.md

      + Fractional Knapsack Problem
      + Dijkstra's Algorithm
      + Job Scheduling Problem
      + Graph Map Coloring
      + Graph Vertex Cover.

 7. What do you understand by a searching algorithm?
 List a few types of searching algorithms.
-   + Searching Algorithms are used to look for an element or get it from a data structure (usually a list of elements).
+   + `Searching Algorithms`: used to look for an element or get it from a data structure (usually a list of elements).
 These algorithms are divided into two categories based on the type of search operation:
-     + `Sequential Search`: This method traverses the list of elements consecutively, checking each element and reporting if the element to be searched is found.
+     + `Sequential Search`: traverses the list of elements consecutively, checking each element and reporting if the element to be searched is found.
 Linear Search is an example of a Sequential Search Algorithm.
      + `Interval Search`: These algorithms were created specifically for searching sorted data structures.
 Because they continually target the centre of the search structure and divide the search space in half, these types of search algorithms are far more efficient than Sequential Search algorithms.
 Binary Search is an example of an Interval Search Algorithm.

 8. Describe the Linear Search Algorithm.
-   + To find an element in a group of elements, the linear search can be used.
+   + `Linear Search Algorithm`: Used to find an element in a group of elements.
 It works by traversing the list of elements from the beginning to the end and inspecting the properties of all the elements encountered along the way.
 Let us consider the case of an array containing some integer elements.
 We want to find out and print all of the elements' positions that match a particular value (also known as the "key" for the linear search).
 The linear search works in a flow here, matching each element with the number from the beginning to the end of the list, and then printing the element's location if the element at that position is equal to the key.
    + Given below is an algorithm describing Linear Search:
      + `Step 1`: Using a loop, traverse the list of elements given.
      + `Step 2`: In each iteration, compare the target value (or key-value) to the list's current value.